 Because of its climate, Florida is home to many different species of wildlife.
-At some point, most Floridians will come across some of the most popular neighborhood "critters," including iguanas, raccoons and opossums.
+At some point, most Floridians will come across some of the most popular neighborhood "critters," including iguanas, raccoons, opossums and even coyotes.
 The following information will help you discover more about these fascinating animals and learn some of the best ways to keep your home and property "critter free."

 Keep in mind that in Florida, all wildlife is protected by anti-cruelty laws.
 Inhumane treatment or the killing of any wildlife creature is punishable by law.
 Yet, the presence of wildlife in resident areas can be a nuisance to residents.
 There are appropriate ways to manage “nuisance wildlife.”

 With the exception of sick or injured wildlife, these issues are typically handled by residents themselves, or by professional, private wildlife trappers, which are usually listed under Animal Removal Services.

 Please note that the information on this page is for informational purposes only.
 We recommend that you contact the proper agency/business that specializes in the handling of specific species of animals or insects.

 For removal of alligators, call the state Nuisance Alligator Program at 866-392-4286.